Have you ever wondered...

 The law of Moses pointed Israel to Jesus through tutoring them in the sacrifice of animals as atonement for sin.
 When Jesus came, it was to die as the one final sacrifice on behalf of the Jews, thus fulfilling the Law.
 As the Lamb of God, He put away sin by nailing the ordinances of the Law to His Cross.
 There was to be nothing left by which to accuse the Jews of sin.

-(There is a more complete explanation on the sacrifices according to the Law, in The Law of Flesh.)
+(There is a more complete explanation on the sacrifices according to the Law, in The Law and The Sacrifice.)

 What is the meaning of "the strength of sin is the law"?
 I Corinthians 15:56 (KJV)